serverless/blog/posts/2017-04-17-software-engineering-resources.md

 <img align="right" src="https://cloud.githubusercontent.com/assets/20538501/25054993/20f586c6-2115-11e7-95b6-58d3d14175f3.png">

 Can you relate to the feeling that you just don't know enough?
-Perhaps someday you might be exposed as a "fraud" because you do your job, but compated to others you're still lacking some knowledge?
+Perhaps someday you might be exposed as a "fraud" because you do your job, but compared to others you're still lacking some knowledge?

 This is called ["Impostor Syndrome"](https://en.wikipedia.org/wiki/Impostor_syndrome) and quite a common feeling in the tech industry where experienced coders are hired even if they don't have an academic degree.